 - FTME Free Youth Binder Program – Age 24 and under only; USA only.

 - Point of Pride – 1000+ wait list

 - MORF Binder Exchange – Since February 2011, MORF has been providing free binders to trans* masculine people in the UK and around the world.
 The free scheme (all you pay is the postage) has so far redistributed hundreds of binders.
 In 2014 alone, over 280 binders were sent out.

-- Come As You Are’s Binder Bucks Recycling Program – Canada only
+- Come As You Are’s Binder Recycling Program – Canada only

 - Qmunity Binder Exchange – BC, Canada only.

-You can also try asking around for an inexpensive hand-me-down binder on one of the mailing lists for trans guys or check out LiveJournal’s FTM Garage Sale and the FtM Sales, Swap, and Support group on Facebook.
+Trans Clothing Exchanges are another place where you can often find inexpensive binders.
+You can also try asking around for a hand-me-down binder on one of the mailing lists for trans guys or check out LiveJournal’s FTM Garage Sale and the FtM Sales, Swap, and Support group on Facebook.